b-ptiste/dlmi/README.md

 Code is available within notebooks which is kind of main.py but as we run it on kaggle (to get acces to GPU) it is easier.
 You will need to fill cfg configuration dictionnaries, you give the explaination of the key in the `notebooks/Configuration.md` in `src`

+Our project right now support some models from timm:
+- most of the VIT
+- ResNet
+- EfficientNet
 ### Code organisation

 First, you will find the source code in `src`.